Williamsville Chapel

 Many of these women were wives of prominent businessman of the day.
 N. H. Felton was a dealer in dry goods, boots, and shoes in the village.
 Hale & Williams were manufacturers of chair seats and dealers in lumber.
 Seth Hale ran a general store including a post office, express, and telegraph facilities.

-In 1887, the “Ladies’ Union Social Circle” felt the time had come to build the chapel and on August 29, 1888, “The Williamsville Union Sunday School Society” was incorporated.
-The chapel was constructed by J. N. Lincoln of Furnace, MA.
+In October 1888, one-half acre was purchased for $15 from Seth P.H.
+Hale and Lucy A. Bennett to be used for the chapel and it was constructed by J. N. Lincoln of Furnace, MA.
 The cost including furnishings was $2,073.75 and it was dedicated, free of debt, on February 22, 1889.

-Hubbardston Historical Society Acquisition
+Acquisition by the Hubbardston Historical Society

-The Hubbardston Historical Society (HHS) was approached by the Williamsville Sunday School Society (WSSS) in 1999 with a proposal to deed the chapel over to the HHS due to the dwindling membership in WSSS.
+The Williamsville Union Sunday School Society (WUSSS) approached the Hubbardston Historical Society (HHS) in 1999 with a proposal to deed the chapel over to the HHS due to the dwindling membership in WUSSS.
 Their intent was to put the building in the hands of a historically minded group that would allow future generations to appreciate it and use it for meetings, weddings, and other events.
 The members of the HHS voted to accept the chapel and the deed transfer was recorded in November of 2001.
-The WSSS had done a good job of keeping the building in fairly good shape and no major work was immediately required.
+The WUSSS had done a good job of keeping the building in good shape and no major work was immediately required.

 Architectural Description